 Prof. Dr. Ursula Frohne, Professor of Modern and Contemporary Art, University of Münster, Deutschland.

-Prof. Dr. Vittorio Gallese, Professor of Psychobiology (Expert in Neurophysiology, Cognitive Neuroscience, Social Neuroscience and Philosophy of Mind), University of Parma, Italy
+Prof. Dr. Vittorio Gallese, Professor of Psychobiology and Cognitive Neuroscience, University of Parma, Italy

-Prof. Frank Geßner, Artist and Professor of Theory and Practice of Visual Art, Filmuni, Germany
+Prof. Frank Geßner, Artist and Professor of Theory and Practice of Visual Art, Head of Globe Playhouse, Arts Management & Creative Producing, Filmuni, Germany

 Gusztáv Hámos, Independent Media Artist, Filmmaker, Author, Berlin, Germany

 Evgeny Kalachikhin, Director, Editor, Colorist, VR Artist, and Lecturer, Filmuni, Germany